RedisMadani/Browser/README.md

 ## License

-SafariMockApp is released under the [MIT License](https://opensource.org/licenses/MIT).
+Browser is released under the [MIT License](https://opensource.org/licenses/MIT).
 See the LICENSE file for more details.